-If you are living in the UK and planning to visit Mallorca on holiday, you may have read in the press this week news of entering Spain from the UK with proof of £85 per day spending money.
+If you are living in the UK and planning to visit Mallorca on holiday, you may have read in the press this week’s news of entering Spain from the UK with proof of £92 per day spending money.

-In recent days the UK media has blown up this story, which has led to panic and ill feeling towards holidaying in Spain.
+In recent days the media has blown up this story, which has led to panic and ill feelings towards holidaying in Spain.

 What are the “new” entry requirements to Spain?

-Also reported is the requirement for UK travellers to meet other entry requirements when visting Spain.
+Also reported is the requirement for UK travellers to meet other entry requirements when visiting Spain.

-They include provding proof of an address while on holiday whether this is a hotel booking, proof of property ownership, or letter of invitation.
+They include providing proof of an address while on holiday whether this is a hotel booking, proof of property ownership, or a letter of invitation.

-Plus also having a return ticket back to the UK, and staying less than the 90 days in a 180 day period.
+The requirements also include having a return ticket back to the UK, and staying less than 90 days in a 180-day period.